Surveying: Leveling

 A Center for Operational Oceanographic Products and Services staff member conducts tide station leveling in support of the US Army Corps of Engineers in Richmond, Maine.

 The simplest method for measuring height is with an altimeter using air pressure to find the height.
 When more precise measurements are needed, means like precise levels (also known as differential leveling) are used.
 When precise leveling, a series of measurements between two points are taken using an instrument and a measuring rod.
 Differences in height between the measurements are added and subtracted in a series to get the net difference in elevation between the two endpoints.
 With the Global Positioning System (GPS), elevation can be measured with satellite receivers.
 Usually, GPS is somewhat less accurate than traditional precise leveling, but may be similar over long distances.

 When using an optical level, the endpoint may be out of the effective range of the instrument.
 There may be obstructions or large changes of elevation between the endpoints.
 In these situations, extra setups are needed.
 Turning is a term used when referring to moving the level to take an elevation shot from a different location.
 To "turn" the level, one must first take a reading and record the elevation of the point the rod is located on.
-While the rod is being kept in exactly the same location, the level is moved to a new location where the rod is still visible.
+While the rod is kept in exactly the same location, the level is moved to a new location where the rod is still visible.
 A reading is taken from the new location of the level and the height difference is used to find the new elevation of the level gun, which is why this method is referred to as differential levelling.
 This is repeated until the series of measurements is completed.
 The level must be horizontal to get a valid measurement.
 Because of this, if the horizontal crosshair of the instrument is lower than the base of the rod, the surveyor will not be able to sight the rod and get a reading.
-The rod can usually be raised up to 25 ft high, allowing the level to be set much higher than the base of the rod.
+The rod can usually be raised to 25 ft high, allowing the level to be set much higher than the base of the rod.

 Determining position

-The primary way of determining one's position on the Earth's surface when no known positions are nearby is by astronomic observations.
-Observations to the Sun, Moon and stars could all be made using navigational techniques.
+The primary way of determining one's position on the Earth's surface when no known positions are nearby is by astronomical observations.
+Observations of the Sun, Moon and stars could all be made using navigational techniques.
 Once the instrument's position and bearing to a star is determined, the bearing can be transferred to a reference point on Earth.
 The point can then be used as a base for further observations.
 Survey-accurate astronomic positions were difficult to observe and calculate and so tended to be a base off which many other measurements were made.
-Since the advent of the GPS system, astronomic observations are rare as GPS allows adequate positions to be determined over most of the surface of the Earth.
+Since the advent of the GPS, astronomic observations are rare as GPS allows adequate positions to be determined over most of the surface of the Earth.